 - General information on the A2 examination Required examination areas include: Anatomy and Physiology, Biology, Grammar, Math, Reading Comprehension, Critical Thinking, Learning and Personality Style.

-- All applicants will be required to complete the HESI A2 examination anytime between (dates TBA) at a Prometrix testing center.
+- All applicants will be required to complete the HESI A2 examination anytime between November 1, 2019 and March 1, 2020 at a Prometric testing center.

 - In order to register for the HESI A2 examination through Prometrix you will need an Evolve student account